Mary McCormic: Teaching

 In 1944, Wilfred Bain, dean of the University of North Texas College of Music, recruited Mary McCormic to create and direct an Opera Workshop.
 McCormic transformed herself from diva to artist-in-residence educator.
 She founded, defined, directed, and, when necessary, defended the school's first Opera Workshop.
-She built the Opera Workshop from scratch - on a shoestring budget - molding it over 16 prolific years into what has become her crowning legacy that, for years, has enriched the Southwestern United States.
-Bain is regarded as one of the great music school deans of all time.
-In books and memoirs of accomplishments, Bain often tells of the hiring of Mary McCormic as one of his great accomplishments at North Texas.
+She built the Opera Workshop from scratch - on a shoestring budget - molding it over 16 years into what has become her crowning legacy that, for years, has enriched the Southwestern United States.
+In books and memoirs of accomplishments, Bain often tells of the hiring of Mary McCormic as one of his accomplishments at North Texas.

 The North Texas Opera Workshop was the first collegiate touring opera workshops west of the Mississippi and, at the time of its founding, was the only opera production company in existence in the Southwest.
 The San Antonio Grand Opera, Houston Grand Opera, Dallas Opera, Opera in the Heights and others were not yet in existence.

 Through the opera workshop, McCormic pioneered an approach to opera in an era that wiped out major opera companies on the heels of the Great Depression.
 The new "low-cost workshop" model also offered new opportunities for composers who otherwise would never have their operas produced.
 And the workshop model gave hope for opera itself, when many in the world dismissed opera as a bygone luxury of the rich.
 The new "low cost model" also gave access in regions of the world that otherwise had little hope of having opera.

-Under McCormic, the opera workshop performed locally, toured, and did broadcasts in radio and TV often with near quality of a reputable professional company.
+Under McCormic, the opera workshop performed locally, toured, and did broadcasts in radio and TV.

 When the Dallas Opera was founded in 1957, the UNT Opera Workshop and Vocal Studies provided a steady supply of singers for the Dallas Opera Chorus.

 In 1966, McCormic retired and moved to Amarillo to make her home with her widowed sister-in-law, Mrs. Odell Harris.

 The UNT Opera Workshop is an integral part of one of the more comprehensive music schools in the world; a school that, since the 1940s, and in recent years, holds the largest enrollment of any music institution accredited by the National Association of Schools of Music.